jzofe/GeoHostCheck/README.md

 pip3 install -r requirements.txt
 sudo python3 geohc.py
 ```
+ # Why GeoHC?

+Other check applications/sites send requests via static IP address, while geoHC constantly changes proxy (1 req = 1 proxy).
+If requests are banned, the script automatically changes user-agent.
+If you do not have a proxy list, geohc can download proxy lists from the internet.

 It took me a lot of effort to make this python script.
 Please star this repo :D